coreylynch/art-influence/README.md

 This maps how artists influence each other according to Wikipedia.

 Nodes represent people.
 An edge from node A to node B indicates that person A was influenced by person B. The larger the node, the more people that person has influenced in the network.
-Different colors correspond to communities within the network.
 Created using Gephi and structured wikipedia data from dbpedia.

 The entire network
 ==================